taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [RepoToText](https://github.com/jeremiahpetersen/repototext) - Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (GPT-4, Claude Opus, Gemini, etc)
  * [ocular](https://github.com/ocularengineering/ocular) - AI Powered Search and Chat for Orgs - Think ChatGpt meets Google Search but powered by your data.
  * [AutoCoder](https://github.com/bin123apple/autocoder) - We introduced a new model designed for the Code generation task.
 Its test accuracy on the HumanEval base dataset surpasses that of GPT-4 Turbo (April 2024) and GPT-4o.
+ * [langui](https://github.com/langbaseinc/langui) - UI for your AI.
+Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

 ## Langchain